vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 ### ...I'd like to share with you how to setup a blog technically
 The desired article I was searching for shouldn't have helped me with the content.
 The article should have helped me with the creation and technical setup.
 The most important part of a blog is the content, so don't lose time on a flashy design.
-Most s Design of the most successful blogs is usually unattractive and oldschool, their design usually didn't experience a change in last decade :)
+Most successful blogs usually doesn't have very attractive design.
+Their design usually didn't experience a change in the last decade :)

 So this blog post aims the audience of developers seeking the informations how to create a blog technically.